-Personal Activity CA/CP An application-level or physical collection that identifies a device that measures information regarding personal, day-to-day activities a user experiences.
-Personal Activity: Activity Detection CA/CP An application-level or physical collection that identifies a device that measures confidence levels for detecting the device user's current activity.
+Personal Activity CA/CP An application-level or physical collection that identifies a device that measures information regarding personal, day-to-day activities Personal Activity: Activity Detection CA/CP a user experiences.
+An application-level or physical collection that identifies a device that measures confidence levels for detecting the device user's current activity.
 Personal Activity: Device Position CA/CP An application-level or physical collection that identifies a device that detects the type of position in which the device is currently placed.
+Personal Activity: Floor Tracker CA/CP An application-level or physical collection that identifies a device that detects the current elevation (in building 'floors').
 Personal Activity: Pedometer CA/CP An application-level or physical collection that identifies a device that measures the cumulative number of steps taken, category of steps taken, and length of time spent stepping per category by the device user.
 Personal Activity: Step Detection CA/CP An application-level or physical collection that identifies a device that detects when the user has taken a step.
 Scanner CA/CP An application-level or physical collection that identifies a device that reports information from scanning devices.
 Scanner: Barcode CA/CP An application-level or physical collection that identifies a device that is used for optical scanning of bar codes.
-It is strongly recommended that barcode scanners report input data and symbology information using the defined HID Point of Sale Usag Tables specification and its associated HID Usage Page 0x8C.
-Scanner: RFID CA/CP An application-level or physical collection that identifies a dev that is used for radio-frequency scanning of tags.
-Scanner: NFC CA/CP An application-level or physical collection that identifies Near-Field Communication reader device.
-Such a device ca communicate with other NFC-enabled devices over short distances Some NFC devices are also able to read RFID tags.
-Time CA/CP An application-level or physical collection that identifies a devi that can report time, such as a typical RTC (Real Time Clock) Time of Day Clock.
-Time: Alarm Timer CA/CP An application-level or physical collection that identifies a devi- that can report information at a particular time or after a certa amount of time has passed.
-Time: Real Time Clock CA/CP An application-level or physical collection that identifies a devi that can report current time, most often used for timestamping sensor samples.
-Vendor Reserved 1 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 2 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 3 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 4 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 5 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 6 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 7 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 8 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 9 CA/CP Reserved for use by Vendors/OEMs
+It is strongly recommended that barcode scanners report input data and symbology information using the defined Barcode Scanner Page (0x8C) Scanner: RFID CA/CP An application-level or physical collection that identifies a device that is used for radio-frequency scanning of tags.
+Scanner: NFC CA/CP An application-level or physical collection that identifies a Near-Field Communication reader device.
+Such a device can communicate with other NFC-enabled devices over short distances.
+Some NFC devices are also able to read RFID tags.
+Time CA/CP An application-level or physical collection that identifies a device that can report time, such as a typical RTC (Real Time Clock) / Time of Day Clock.
+Time: Alarm Timer CA/CP An application-level or physical collection that identifies a device that can report information at a particular time or after a certain amount of time has passed.
+Time: Real Time Clock CA/CP An application-level or physical collection that identifies a device that can report current time, most often used for timestamping sensor samples.
+Vendor Reserved 1 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 2 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 3 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 4 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 5 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 6 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 7 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 8 CA/CP Reserved for use by Vendors/OEMs

-Vendor Reserved 10 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 11 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 12 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 13 CA/CP A/CP Reserved for use by Vendors/OEMs Vendor Reserved 14 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 15 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 16 CA/CP Reserved for use by Vendors/OEMs
+Vendor Reserved 9 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 10 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 11 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 12 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 13 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 14 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 15 CA/CP Reserved for use by Vendors/OEMs Vendor Reserved 16 CA/CP Reserved for use by Vendors/OEMs

-22.2 Modifiers
+23.2 Modifiers